Everplans Review: A Step-by-Step Guide to Using Everplans

 Final Thoughts on Everplans

-Everplans is a unique and secure solution for organizing your important documents online.
-And, with a newly released iOS app, Everplans is becoming even more accessible to seniors with smartphones.
+Everplans is a secure solution for organizing your important documents online.
+And with the Everplans iOS app, it’s even more accessible to seniors with smartphones.

-Trying Everplans is completely risk-free.
+Trying Everplans’ “Freemium” plan is risk-free.
 That’s why I’d recommend it to any senior looking to organize their important financial and end-of-life documents.
 Even if you decide the yearly fee or online platform isn’t for you, you can still download a free PDF copy of your Everplan.
-And, at the very least, this service will help you consider tasks you may have overlooked, like noting where you store your passwords or what bank accounts you have.
+And, at the very least, this service will help you consider tasks you may have overlooked, such as noting where you store your passwords, where to find your bank account information, and where family heirlooms can be found after you’re gone.

 Frequently Asked Questions About Everplans